sQu4rks/squ4rks/README.md

 <h2 align="center">👋 Hi there!
 I am squ4rks but most people call me Marcel</h2>
-<h4 align="center">Solutions Architect/Software Architect</h4>
+<h4 align="center">Solutions Architect</h4>

 Marcel started to write code at the tender age of ten after stumbling over a book on Delphi for Kids.
 Once that computer screen showed the text he typed in the editor, a new hobby was found.
-A computer science degree, a few open source and freelance projects as well as internships later and Marcel is now a Solutions Architect in the Swiss Public Sector Team at AWS.
+A computer science degree, a few open source and freelance projects as well as internships later and Marcel is now a Solutions Architect.

 I am the Author of [Python Network Programming Techniques](https://www.packtpub.com/product/python-network-programming-techniques/9781838646639) (ISBN 978-1-83864-663-9) and also occasionally speak at conferences.
 You can have a look at some of my talks [here](https://marcel.nlogn.org/category/talks.html).